Pre-Purchase Apartment Survey

 Q: How do I get a quotation?

 A: Getting a quotation from Property Health Check is very quick and easy, just fill in a short form and click “Get quote now”.
 The form is easy to complete and asks a few simple questions about the size and age of the apartment.
 (The age of the apartment complex or block is generally shown in the BER).
 After clicking “Get quote now” the price will be displayed on screen and a quotation is emailed to the client.
 Clients can advise us online that they would like to make a booking.
-Customer services will then call to finalise the booking.
+Our Customer Care Team will then call to finalise the booking.

 Q: How do I book a survey?